 October: Taylor Wessing opens a Liverpool office, its fourth in the UK.

 Adoption of Swiss Verein structure.

-July: The firm extends its presence in Hong Kong with the creation of a new local office and association with local firm HM Chan & Co.
+July: The firm extends its presence in Hong Kong with the creation of the Taylor Wessing Hong Kong office (former H.M.
+Chan & Co in association with Taylor Wessing).